pragma-/pbot/doc/Registry.md

 messagehistory.sqlite_commit_interval | How often to commit SQLite transactions to the database. |
 messagehistory.sqlite_debug | Log verbose debugging information about SQLite statements. | 0
 nicklist.debug | Log verbose debugging information about the NickList. | 0
+processmanager.default_timeout | The default timeout for background processes, in seconds. | 30

 ### Channel-specific Registry items